Sorry, you need to enable JavaScript to visit this website.

 Career Opportunities

-• book designer or marketer
+• book designer or publicity specialist

 • book or magazine editor